-On October 31, commencing at 7 p.m. for approximately 80 minutes, Mr. MOTEGI Toshimitsu, Minister for Foreign Affairs of Japan, held a Japan-New Zealand Foreign Ministers’ Working Dinner with Rt.
-Hon.
-Winston Peters, Deputy Prime Minister and Minister of Foreign Affairs of New Zealand.
-The overview of the meeting is as follows.
-The Ministers issued the Joint Declaration (English (PDF) / Japanese (PDF)) between the Minister for Foreign Affairs of Japan and the Minister of Foreign Affairs of New Zealand on Cooperation in the Pacific Islands region.
+On February 27, commencing at 6:30 p.m., for approximately one hour and 50 minutes, Mr. HAYASHI Yoshimasa, Minister for Foreign Affairs of Japan, held a meeting and working dinner with Hon.
+Nanaia Mahuta, Minister of Foreign Affairs of New Zealand, who is visiting Japan as a guest of the Ministry of Foreign Affairs.
+The overview is as follows.
+Furthermore, after the meeting, the two ministers issued the Joint Declaration between the Minister for Foreign Affairs of Japan and the Minister of Foreign Affairs of New Zealand on Cooperation in the Pacific Islands Region.

 - At the outset, Minister Hayashi expressed his heartfelt condolences and sympathies to the victims, their bereaved families, and those affected by the cyclone which occurred in New Zealand this month, and Minister Mahuta expressed her gratitude.
 The two ministers agreed that Japan and New Zealand are “Strategic Cooperative Partners” which share fundamental values and they would further strengthen bilateral coordination toward realization of a “free and open Indo-Pacific” in the midst of a situation in which very foundation of the international order is shaking.

 - Minister Hayashi stated that Japan would strengthen its security cooperation with like-minded countries, including New Zealand, based on its new National Security Strategy.
 In addition, they agreed on the importance of the Information Security Agreement under negotiations which serves as the foundation for bilateral security and defense cooperation.
 Moreover, in the economic field, the two ministers welcomed that concrete bilateral cooperation is making progress in the fields such as hydrogen, ammonia.